noobcoder-31/ChatApp_Frontend/README.md

-# Screenshoots of the project
+# Screenshots of the project

 Login Page :